-Description Price rate (£k/m) • Full frontage cost (1325m frontage) Improve 2 - Timber revetment 2.00 £508k £2,790k
+Description Price rate (£k/m) Pilot study cost (250m frontage) Full frontage cost (1325m frontage + 50m tie-in) Improve 2 - Timber revetment 2.01 £502k £2,764k

 Whole life costs for the next 100 years are presented in Table 5-5 (Cash and PV).
 The whole life costs include construction and maintenance costs and are discounted based upon the estimated year of intervention over the next 100 years.
 Different intervention periods have been considered, constructing the defence now (i.e. present day), year 15 and also in year 50 (doing nothing up until this point).
 Year 50 has been assumed as the point at which it will be necessary to protect the full length of the frontage to reduce the rate of erosion to prevent properties being lost at the cliff top in the future.